Wiredcraft/test-fullstack/README.md

 Build a [Hacker News](https://news.ycombinator.com/) like App but for lightning talk polling.

-Sorry no mock here, please make a simple and beautiful page that get the job done.
-We don't mind whether it looks as great as **Hacker News**.

-## User Story

-1. User opens the page and could see a list of lighting talks order by rating submitted by other users;
-2. If there's no lighting talk, simply put a placeholder text and encourage user to submit their own talks;
-3. The user could vote for the lighting talk by clicking the vote button or icon;
-4. After voting the user will get an updated version of the lighting talk list(order by rating);
-5. User could always submit a lighting talk with `title`, `description`, `publishDate`, and `username`;
-6. The user could see his lighting talk on the list after submitting;
+A lightning talk is a very short presentation lasting only a few minutes, given at a conference or a meetup etc.

+Polling is often needed for the organizers to understand what is more interesting, or for people to decide what should go on stage.

 ## Requirements

+### User Stories

+1. When a user opens the page, he/she should see a list of lighting talks submitted by the users, ordered by rating (poll amount).
+2. If there's no lighting talk yet, there should be some description and some text to encourage the users to submit their own talks.
+3. For each of the talks in the list, the user could vote it by clicking a button.
+4. After voting it, the user should see an updated version of the list, eg. with new talks and new sorting order etc.
+5. The users should be able to submit new lighting talks anytime.
+The required information is the title and description, while the system should also save the submit time and user.
+6. After submitting a topic, the user should see an updated version of the list.

 ### Functionality

-- The **frontend** part should be a single page application rendered in the frontend and load data from restful API (**not** rendered from backend).
+- The **frontend** part should be a single page application rendered in the frontend and load data from a RESTful API (**not** rendered from backend).
-- There should be a **backend** and database to store the lightning talks.
+- The API should follow typical RESTful API design pattern.
+- Provide proper unit test.

 ### Tech stack

 - Backend oriented
     - Use [Loopback](http://loopback.io/) for the backend.
+Use any DB for storing the data.
     - Use any **frontend** framework as you like.
 - Frontend oriented
-    - Use any **backend** framework as you like, even a static JSON file storage would do it.
+    - Use any **backend** framework as you like.
+Use any DB for storing the data, or if you prefer, only using the memory (with no permanent storage) could just work.
     - Use React for the frontend.

 ### Bonus

 - Write clear **documentation** on how it's designed and how to run the code.
-- Provide proper unit test.
+- Write good in-code comments.
 - Write good commit messages.
 - An online demo is always welcome.

 ### Advanced requirements

-These are used for some further challenges.
-You can safely skip them if you are not asked to do any, but feel free to try out.
+*These are used for some further challenges.
+You can safely skip them if you are not asked to do any, but feel free to try out.*

 - **Backend**:
-    - Use [Seneca](http://senecajs.org/) to build the core feature and use a different framework (such as Express or Loopback) to handle HTTP requests.
     - Provide a complete user auth (authentication/authorization/etc) strategy, such as OAuth.
     - Provide a complete logging (when/how/etc) strategy.
     - Use a NoSQL DB and build a filter feature that can filter records with some of the attributes such as username.
 Do not use query languages such as MongoDB Query or Couchbase N1QL.